Environmental Standards

 Background

 The Environmental Standards have been prepared by the Department of Natural Resources and Environment Tasmania (NRE Tas) in consultation with the Environment Protection Authority (EPA), who provided the regulatory and technical content.
-The independent EPA is the agency responsible for implementing the Environmental Standards and regulating the finfish farming industry.

 The Environmental Standards are one of a set of aquaculture standards committed to in the Tasmanian Salmon Industry Plan, which are designed to enhance regulation and management of the marine finfish farming industry in Tasmania.